vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 the afternoon/evening.
 However, by the time I had wrapped things up well enough to be able to step away, it was already past sunset, and so I decided it's better to skip.

+## 2023-11-15: skipped strength exercises due to time constraints

+I returned from jogging around 9:30 AM and had a meeting at 10 AM, and I was planning to do strength exercises in the 30 minutes in between.
+However, a bunch of work-related stuff came up and I wasn't able to do strength exercises in those 30 minutes.
+The meeting went for very long, and once it had ended I needed to eat, so I ended up not getting any suitable time for strength exercise that day.

+This was my scheduled strength exercise day (Wednesday); my previous strength exercise day had been Sunday.
+I generally aim for Wednesday, Friday, and Sunday for strength exercise.